 Laser skin resurfacing is a surgical process that removes layers of damaged skin, typically in the face, to reveal healthy layers of skin underneath.
 Laser skin treatments involve focused light energy beams that repair and rejuvenate damaged skin.
 Resurfacing treatments with lasers are safe and effective and much less invasive than chemical peels or dermabrasion.

-In the video above, Dr. Flaharty discusses the Laser C02 procedure- specifically, what it’s used for, why it’s used, and how it’s performed.
+In the video above, Dr. Flaharty discusses the Laser C02 procedure.
+What is talked about is specifically what it’s used for, why it’s used, and how it’s performed.
 He also talks about the benefits of the procedure, as well as the ideal candidates, recovery & what results you should expect.

 What Concerns Can Laser Skin Resurfacing Resolve?